johnrandazzo/surv_nflrb/README.md

 # surv_nflrb
 Survival Analysis of NFL Running Backs.
 More info to come.
 A function of Data Science at UCSB.

-This README file is subject to change.
-Last update 2/20/17.
+This README file is subject to change, and is badly fragmented as of this past update.
+Last update 2/24/17.

 # Abstract